 The acquisition process is concluded with a sales contract.
-Usually, the lawyer setting up the contract does this in such a way as to protect his client as much as possible.
-If the sales contract is set up by the seller's lawyer, it is vital that the buyer's lawyer knows how to negotiate the terms so that their client does not give more than necessary.
+Usually, the lawyer setting up the contract does this in a way to protect his client as much as possible.
+In case the sales contract is set up by the seller's lawyer, it is vital that the buyer's lawyer knows how to negotiate the terms so that their client does not give more than necessary.

-Sales contracts typically contain the following provisions for a transfer of ownership with regard to real estate or a land-holding entity:
+Sales contracts typically contain the following provisions for a transfer of ownership with regard to real estate or a land holding entity:

-- the parties and the structure of the transaction; - the declaration of conveyance (in the case of an asset deal); - the purchase price, including provisions on the payment of value added tax; - · an escrow mechanism; - conditions precedent to the closing of the transaction; - representations and warranties; and - the remedies and penalties available in case of a breach.
+- the parties and the structure of the transaction - the declaration of conveyance (in case of an asset deal); - the purchase price including provisions on the payment of valueadded tax (VAT): - an escrow mechanism; - conditions precedent to the closing of the transaction; - · representations and warranties; and - the remedies and penalties available in case of a breach.